Frequently Asked Questions

 Are there ways to get involved as a PSEO student?

-Online and on-site PSEO students are welcome to attend UNWSP events on campus, including chapel, concerts, theatre productions, and athletic events.
-Online and on-site PSEO students may also request a Student ID Card and take advantage of on-campus study spaces, including computer labs and the library.
+Online and on-site PSEO students are welcome to attend UNW events on campus, including Admissions events, chapels, concerts, theatre productions, and athletic events.
+Online and on-site PSEO students may also request a Student ID Card and take advantage of on-campus spaces such as computer labs, the library, and fitness facilities.

 May I still take classes at my high school or be involved in sports?